 Part-time students

-The programme includes the possibility of admitting part-time students, as set out in Royal Decree 99/2011 and the ULL doctoral regulations.
-These cases must be justified based on the nature of the work to be carried out and the conditions of the doctoral student, but in any case they will be subject to the same access requirements and the evaluation will follow the same criteria.
-The Academic Committee of the doctoral programme is the body responsible for authorising the enrolment of the applicant on a full-time or part-time basis.
-It is also possible for the student to change his or her dedication from full-time to part-time depending on unforeseen circumstances.
+The program offers the possibility of admitting part-time students, as stipulated in Royal Decree 99/2011 and the ULL doctoral regulations.
+These cases must be justified based on the nature of the work to be carried out and the doctoral candidate's circumstances, but in any case, they will be subject to the same admission requirements and the same criteria will be used for grading.
+The Academic Committee of the doctoral program is the body responsible for authorizing the applicant's enrollment on a full-time or part-time basis.
+It is also possible for a student to change their enrollment from full-time to part-time depending on unforeseen circumstances.

-Any change in the doctoral candidate's modality, in terms of his or her dedication, must be duly justified by means of a request addressed to the aforementioned Commission, which will resolve the matter and notify the corresponding University Service.
+Any change in the doctoral student's program, in terms of dedication, must be duly justified by submitting a request to the Committee, which will then decide on the matter and notify the corresponding University Service.

-Students who wish to undertake part-time studies in this Doctoral Programme must apply to the Academic Committee of the Programme when submitting their application for admission to the Programme or, once admitted, when they meet any of the circumstances listed below and which make it possible for them to be recognised as part-time students.
+Students wishing to pursue this Doctoral Program part-time must apply to the Program's Academic Committee when submitting their application for admission to the program or, once admitted, when any of the circumstances listed below apply and qualify for recognition as part-time students.

 Students with special educational needs